 The first thing you should grab before you apply for financing is your tax return, also known as a T1 General, from your friends at the CRA.
 This lets the bank see the source of your income, which is an important consideration.

 Next, you’ll want to create some kind of personal net worth statement.
 The idea is to add up your assets—that’s all the stuff you own, including cash and investments, along with anything you’re owed, like an outstanding invoice.
 This figure is weighed against your liabilities—that’s what you owe other people, like the mortgage on your house or the balance on your car loan.
-You can make your own personal net worth statement if you like, or you can just use our handy Net Worth Calculator.

 Once that’s done, it’s time to collect any forward-facing documents on the finances of your business.
 This includes franchise agreements, lease agreements, and quotes on construction and equipment costs.
 Some of these might be works-in-progress, and that’s OK.
 (For example, we don’t recommend signing a lease agreement until you’ve spoken with a banker you trust.)